thomasbattram/thesis/index/thesis.utf8.md

 ## Results {#results-07}
 A flowchart representing the study design along with a summary of the results at each step is displayed in __Figure \@ref(fig:fig1-07)__.

-(ref:fig1-07-cap) __Study design with results summary.__ ARIES = Accessible Resource for Integrated Epigenomic Studies, TRICL-ILLCO = Transdisciplinary Research in Cancer of the Lung and The International Lung Cancer Consortium, MR = Mendelian randomization, CCHS = Copenhagen City Heart Study, TCGA = The Cancer Genome Atlas. * = 2000 individuals with samples at multiple timepoints.
+(ref:fig1-07-cap) __Study design with results summary__.
+ARIES = Accessible Resource for Integrated Epigenomic Studies, TRICL-ILLCO = Transdisciplinary Research in Cancer of the Lung and The International Lung Cancer Consortium, MR = Mendelian randomization, CCHS = Copenhagen City Heart Study, TCGA = The Cancer Genome Atlas. * = 2000 individuals with samples at multiple timepoints.

+(ref:fig1-07-scap) Study design with results summary

 \begin{figure}